Iximiel/adventOfCode2023/Readme.md

 Double digit, finally

-I never touched anything similar in my previos work (or maybe that time on counting clusters), but now is time to sleep
+I never touched anything similar in my previos work (or maybe that time on counting clusters), but now is time to sleep.
+To me, looks like a sort of pathfinding algorithm, I might have to read someting, fortunately there ar no three or four way junctions.
+So I'll have to make only two walkers

+I'm working with the hope that the goodwill of the puzzlemaker did not create tubes that are going outside